dawright22/azure-VM-reference-arch-linux/readme.md

 If you want to customise location or other componets then you can start playing with the Variables file to suit you.

 To access the VM scale sets select the instance you wish to connect to and use the Bastion option as per these instructions https://learn.microsoft.com/en-us/azure/bastion/bastion-connect-vm-scale-set.
-Enter azureuser and use the generated password from Terraform by running
+Enter azureuser as the user and use the generated password from Terraform by running
 ```
 terraform output password
 ```
+in your cloud shell session.
 -----------------
 ## Requirements